-- 1. I have reviewed the actuarial information included in the audited accounts for the Company as at 31st December 2018.
+- 1. I have reviewed the actuarial information included in the audited accounts for the Company as at 31st December 2019.
 "Actuarial information" includes the following: - claim provisions and unexpired risk / unearned premium provisions; - balance sheet and other information allowed for in the calculation of the company's solvency position; and - disclosures regarding the methodology and assumptions used for calculating claim provisions, unexpired risk provisions, and other disclosures. - 2.
 No limitations have been placed on my work. - 3.
-I am independent with respect to the Company as defined under professional standard ISA (NZ) 620 of the External Reporting Board. - 4.
-I have been provided with all information that I have requested in order to carry out this review.
+I am independent with respect to the Company as defined under professional standard ISA (NZ) 620 of the External Reporting Board.